-school."46 Events at Alberni on Vancouver Island (#19) swirled around a fifteen-year-old "Indian girl" who had eloped with an Aboriginal man but then returned home.
-Two of the trustees gave the girl permission to go back to school, this at a time when Aboriginal children were still part of many public school classrooms in British Columbia.
-Thereupon, "one of the parents objected strenuously, on the grounds of immorality."47 At Golden in the far east of the province (#21), one of the trustees "happened to be in the outskirts of the town & hearing voices proceeding from a hay shed, approached, and found the child mentioned examining, & offering herself for examination to, another member of the School."48 A Langley parent (#28) complained that "my children has been attempted to be raped along the road home by the older scollars [sic] one little girl 8 1/2 and the other 6 1/2."49
+Over time, as social reform talk grew louder, teachers became increasingly perceived as accountable for children's behaviour beyond the school itself.
+A boy on South Gabriola Island (#17) was accused of having "committed a vile immoral act on the road home from school."45 Events at Alberni on Vancouver Island (#19) swirled around a fifteen-year-old "Indian girl" who had eloped with an Indigenous man but then returned home.
+Two of the trustees gave the girl permission to go back to school-this at a time when Indigenous children were still part of many public school classrooms in British Columbia.
+Thereupon, "one of the parents objected strenuously, on the grounds of immorality."46 At Golden, in the far east of the province (#21), one of the trustees "happened to be in the outskirts of the town & hearing voices proceeding from a hay shed, approached, and found the child mentioned examining, & offering herself for examination to, another member of the School."47 A Langley parent (#28) complained that "my children has been attempted to be raped along the road home by the older scollars [sic] one little girl 81⁄2 and the other 6 1⁄2."48

 The voices of students come through vividly at Aldergrove, also in the Fraser Valley (#20).
-A father reported that his six-year-old daughter had been "outraged...on the road home" from school.50 The girl described how two boys "chased me and knocked me down."
-She explained that "they then took off my clothes," one "held me down" while the other "bothered me."
+A father reported that his six-year-old daughter had been "outraged... on the road home" from school.49 The girl described how four boys "chased me and knocked me down."
+She explained that "they then took off my clothes," and one "held me down" while the other "bothered me."
 The four accused acknowledged that, "when school was out," they decided "to ride the girl" and so "knocked her down and took off her drawers."
 Two of the boys held her while a third "got to her," they then traded places, and all four "got to her" before "a woman went past."
-Three of the boys ran off whereas the fourth stayed behind to help her put her clothes back on.51
+Three of the boys ran off whereas the fourth stayed behind to help her put her clothes back on.50

 Newcomers who arrived in British Columbia following the completion of the transcontinental railroad in 1886 sometimes brought with them very definite ideas about right behaviour.
-Body talk with a sexual edge came to the fore on Salt Spring, at Mission in the Fraser Valley, and at nearby Hope.
-A newcomer trustee on Salt Spring (#29) vigorously criticized the teacher for having during the noon hour left "the children to their own will & pleasure" rather than "keep a supervision over them while at their play, etc." He considered that "when the children are left alone & together they
+Body talk with a sexual edge came to the fore on Salt Spring Island, at Mission in the Fraser Valley, and at nearby Hope.
+A newcomer trustee on Salt Spring (#29) vigorously criticized the teacher for having during the noon hour left "the children to their own will & pleasure," rather than "keep[ing] a supervision over them while at their play, etc." He considered that "when the children are left alone & together they engage often in talk, which is entirely out of place for children to use."51